 Not giving the driver enough time to rest

 As previously stated, your accidents may be the fault of another driver or a road maintenance agency.
 It's also conceivable that the bus had a manufacturing flaw, such as defective brakes, where the bus manufacturer would be held responsible.
-You can trust our experienced bus crash lawyers to figure out who is to blame.
+You can trust an experienced bus accident attorney in Los Angeles to figure out who is to blame.

 Types of Bus Accidents